-In order to put things in perspective, we compared the general cost of living between Singapore and Seattle, where we used to live, just to get a general idea for what things cost in Singapore.
+In order to put things in perspective, we compared the general cost of living between Singapore and Seattle, where we used to live, just to get an idea for what things cost in Singapore.
 Below is the comparison of those two cities from numbeo.com.
 When looking at this comparison keep in mind that rent is expensive in Seattle compared to average prices in the US, and that rent is so expensive in Singapore compared to average prices in the region that there are substantial subsidies in place in an effort to prevent poverty and homelessness.

 What we spent

 At the end of our trip to Singapore Alison played her Money Crush game and found that we had stayed there for 8 nights for only $20.62 per person per day (PPPD).
 Singapore was not an expensive city for us.
 We even shopped a little and bought a few tropical weather necessities.
 We saved a lot of money by booking a hotel on points and having a free hotel breakfast every day, and then splurged on eating out and enjoying our fair share of cold beers.
 We also used light rail and Grab cars every day to move between neighborhoods.
 But as much as we tried to splurge we only spent $12 PPPD on food.
 And our transportation costs around the island were only and $4.04 PPPD.
 We definitely could have spent less by avoiding restaurants and sticking to street food hawker stalls, but we ended up at indoor restaurants a few too many times because we wanted the air conditioning.